letorbi/mod_anonip/README.md

     4             0.0.0.0
     [other]       192.168.1.1

+As long, as you mask at least 2 bytes of the IP address, your website will be in accordance with the privacy recommendations of the [Independent Centre for Privacy Protection in Schleswig-Holstein, Germany (ULD)](https://www.datenschutzzentrum.de).

 The default value for `AnonipBehindProxy` is `0`, so `mod_anonip` will assume you are not behind a reverse proxy and use the IP provided by the currently used connection.
-If set to `1` it will use the IP provided from the HTTP-Header `X-Forwarded-For` which can be spoofed.
-Don't use that setting if you don't trust your reverse proxy!!!
-The configuration files shipped with the module set `AnonipBehindProxy = 1`.
+If set to `1`, it will use the IP provided from the HTTP-header `X-Forwarded-For`.
+The header can be spoofed, so don't use that setting, if you do not trust the reverse proxy.

-As long, as you mask at least 2 bytes of the IP address, your website will be in accordance with the privacy recommendations of the [Independent Centre for Privacy Protection in Schleswig-Holstein, Germany (ULD)](https://www.datenschutzzentrum.de).

 ----